-- Share more about my ongoing Backstage project over discussion panels, podcasts and talks.
+- Share more about my ongoing projects.

 What are three things you do to maintain work-life balance in your day-to-day?

 I practice yoga everyday, it is my important “me time” part of the day.
 But the truth is, I love what I do and it is hard for me to stop working.
-I guess I should add a sixth goal into my previous answer: establish a work-life balance.
+I guess I should add a sixth goal into my previous answer: establish work-life balance.